Thanaporn-sk/FinalProject/README.md

 - Moving line with perturbations driven by amplitude of music

 To-do:
-- Be able to upload audio file
+- Be able to pause --> DONE
+	- use spacebar to pause the visualization and music (without getting rid of the baseline visuals)
-- Be able to extract useful information from audio file, e.g.:
+- Be able to extract useful information from audio file, e.g.: --> DONE
 	- frequency
 	- amplitude/loudness
 	- note?
 	- tempo (BPM)
-- Have at least 4 different visualizations
+- Have at least 4 different interesting visualizations --> 2/4 DONE
-- Implement camera controller or controller that switches between visualizations at appropiate points in the music
+- ~Implement camera controller or controller that switches between visualizations at appropiate points in the music~
+- Implement framework for switching between multiple scenes with their own cameras --> DONE
+	- use '0' and '1' on the keyboard to switch manually between current visualizations
+- Implement automatic switching between visualizations in response to the music
+- Add color to at least one of the visualizations
+- Stretch: make and/or use a different custom shader for one of the visualizations
+- Stretch: more interesting/aesthetically pleasing visuals

 Original design doc: https://docs.google.com/document/d/13P_lAncqpzsyP1C5bAflfCYHUtCnb10DHtbcka17JA4/edit?usp=sharing